FireEntity1/pypaint/README.md

 A basic paint program made using PyGame

-Clone the repository and run the Python file!
+Head to releases and download "release.zip", extract it and run `main.exe`!
-The only required dependancy is PyGame :)
+The only dependancy is PyGame :)

 ## Keybinds